-If you’re an active investor, stocks most likely comprise a significant portion of your financial portfolio.
-But the volatility of the stock market represents both a blessing and a curse.
-If you’re lucky, knowledgeable or both, you can make the proverbial killing in the stock market.
-But it’s just as easy to be left holding worthless instruments.
+If you’re an active investor, stocks comprise a significant portion of your financial portfolio.
+But the stock market is volatile.
+If you’re lucky, knowledgeable, or both, you can make a killing.
+If you’re not, you may be left with nothing.
+A reliable stock trading company can make all the difference.

 Top-tier stock trading agencies cannot guarantee that you will always make money.
-But the best stock trading agencies share important characteristics, including reliability, security and a global presence.
-The stock trading companies here, listed in no particular order, have been positively evaluated on a range of factors, including user rating, available features, global presence, security and reliability.
+But the best stock trading agencies do offer reliability, security, and a global presence.
+The stock trading companies here, listed in no particular order, offer user satisfaction, attractive features, global presence, safety, and reliability.

 Best Online Stock Trading Companies in the USA